Child Protection Policy

 - Establish a safe environment in which children can learn and develop

-Together with all stakeholders, Edison International Academy will further:
+Together with all stakeholders, Edison Global Academy will further:

 - Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to.

 - Ensure children know that there are adults in the school whom they can approach if they are worried.